konstructio/kubefirst/docs/kubefirst/gitlab/vault.md

 ## Secrets Setup for Applications

-There's an [external-secrets](https://github.com/external-secrets/kubernetes-external-secrets) pod running in each of our clusters. `external-secrets` is able to keep kubernetes secrets in sync with the values in vault so your kubernetes apps can use them.
+There's an [external-secrets](https://github.com/external-secrets/kubernetes-external-secrets) pod running in each of our clusters. `external-secrets` is able to keep Kubernetes secrets in sync with the values in vault so your Kubernetes apps can use them.

 Let's explore how this works in our demo application Metaphor Go.

-### Storing secrets in Vault
+### Storing Secrets in Vault

 First, let's look in your [vault kv store](https://vault.mgmt.kubefirst.com/ui/vault/secrets/secret/show/development/metaphor).